 Graham Sales Rep Nick Irwin said the job went smoothly, earning National Park Service approvals along the way.

 “You look at the drawings for months and years, and imagine it,” Henderson added.
 “I have to say in the case of this project, the result is better than I imagined.”

-For more information on the SR6700, contact Bruce Croak, Graham’s marketing manager.
+To find out more about the Graham products used on this project, contact Bruce Croak, Graham’s marketing manager.